anuragsingh1987/staging/jenkins.md

 <img title="a title" alt="Alt text" src="/jenkins-resources/jenkins-workflow.png">

-Here's a sample Jenkins pipeline script that demonstrates how to build, test, and deploy a Node.js application:
+Here's a sample Jenkins pipeline script that demonstrates how to build, test, and deploy a **Node.js application** :

 ```typescript
 pipeline {